petmac/petmac.github.io/content/how-to-code/oop.md

 I believe this to be a poor approach to most data transformation problems.

+### Noun-ification

+To encapsulate with OOP, you have to invent _names_ (nouns) for the classes which encapsulate the _functionality_ (verbs).
+In many cases this is quite difficult, and you end up with names that don't succinctly but completely summarise the functionality being encapsulated.

+For example, let's say you have some code to perform an HTTP request to send a login request (a `POST`) to your company's REST API.
+It's easy to invent a function name for this:

+- Log in
+- Request session

+But when trying to think of a class name, it's tricky.
+Should the class do more than just logging in?
+Does it also log out?
+Does it refresh sessions?

+- LoginRequester?
+That's what it does, but it's not a natural sounding name
+- LoginService?
+That sounds like back end functionality
+- Session controller?
+Maybe, but it sounds vague
+- Session manager?
+Same

+I'm not great at naming, but I feel that naming should be something that programmers can do in their sleep.
+Looking at any OOP codebase, that's simply not the case.

 ### Accidental complexity

 By writing this “architecture” code that does not directly address the data transformation problems at hand, we have burdened ourselves with accidental complexity and latent problems that will at some point prevent us from solving the actual problems we have.